7 ¿Cuál es tu día festivo favorito?

 Teacher Catalina also presents how to use the verb ir + a + infinitive to describe a future action.

-For a summary of the two uses of the verb ir Teacher Catalina introduced in her videos, see the following slide.
+For a summary of the two uses of the verb ir Teacher Catalina introduced in her videos, see Slide 45.

 Actividad M

 Paso 2.
-Ask the following questions to different students to find out where they go during the holiday season.
+Ask the following questions to your fellow classmates to find out where they go during the holiday season.

 - ¿Adónde vas para celebrar el Día de Acción de Gracias típicamente?